-On Saturday, 9/25/21, we learned about a person in our learning community with Coronavirus Disease 2019 (COVID-19) at Brookside Primary School in the preschool classrooms.
-No busing was involved with this case.
-We are beginning the process of contact tracing.
+On Friday, 11/19/21, we learned about a person in our learning community with Coronavirus Disease 2019 (COVID-19) at Brookside Primary School affecting a Kindergarten classroom.
+We will begin calling students at BPS identified as close contacts shortly.
+The Tuesday afternoon elementary bus route #1 is also impacted.
 Families at Brookside Primary School will be notified once the calls have been completed.
 We recommend that you take action to help limit the spread of COVID-19, even if your child is not experiencing symptoms.

 Anyone who is not fully vaccinated and was in close contact with the person who tested positive may have been exposed to the virus and will be asked to quarantine, which means staying home and away from other people for up to 14 days.
 Read more about what it means to quarantine.

 Anyone who is fully vaccinated or has recovered from COVID-19 within the past 3 months and was in close contact with the person who tested positive does not need to quarantine unless they develop symptoms.

 If you are identified as someone who may have been exposed, someone from HUUSD will notify you and will provide information and guidance on quarantine and other recommendations.
 Please make sure to answer the phone or call them back.

 In order to maintain everyone’s privacy, we cannot disclose who in our community has tested positive.
 Remember that we are all at risk of getting this virus.
 These “COVID-19 cases” are our friends and family, and we need to be understanding and supportive.
 People with COVID-19 often experience uncomfortable symptoms and emotional stress.
 Instead of participating in speculation or gossip, offer to help community members who are affected by quarantine.
 With creative action from all of us, we will get through this period of anxiety and disruption.
 We thank you for your investment in the health and wellbeing of our school community.